Vyral/base-template/the-coronavirus-explained-and-what-you-should-do.md

 <p style="font-size:18px">The added resources below provide guidance on how to navigate this situation.
 We will update our resource &nbsp;page as new information is available.</p>

-[What You Should Know](https://health.hawaii.gov/coronavirusdisease2019/what-you-should-know/){: target="_blank"}&nbsp;–<p style="font-size:18px"> Important information you should know according to Hawaii’s Department of Health.</p>
+[What You Should Know](https://health.hawaii.gov/coronavirusdisease2019/what-you-should-know/){: target="_blank"}&nbsp;–Important information you should know according to Hawaii’s Department of Health.

-[How to be safe with food and packages -](https://health.hawaii.gov/coronavirusdisease2019/what-you-can-do/how-to-prevent-the-spread-of-covid-19/){: target="_blank"}&nbsp;<p style="font-size:18px">This video from a physician in Michigan demonstrates some very conscious techniques for staying safe in the kitchen.</p>
+[How to be safe with food and packages -](https://health.hawaii.gov/coronavirusdisease2019/what-you-can-do/how-to-prevent-the-spread-of-covid-19/){: target="_blank"}&nbsp;This video from a physician in Michigan demonstrates some very conscious techniques for staying safe in the kitchen.

 [How to Prevent the Spread of COVID-19](https://health.hawaii.gov/coronavirusdisease2019/what-you-can-do/how-to-prevent-the-spread-of-covid-19/){: target="_blank"}&nbsp;– Following simple steps can prevent the spread of COVID-19 and reduce its impact on our communities.